ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 Build the project by executing the `bal build`command on the project directory, and deploy it using the `az cli` command shown in the Ballerina build output as in the previous section.

+Once the function is deployed, You need to add item to the collection.
+1. Go to the created collection in the **Data explorer**.
-Once the function is deployed, you can go to your collection in Data explorer and Add a New Item to the collection.
-Then you can go to the queue page and observe the added new entry.
-Additionally for debugging purposes you can view the logs under `Logs stream` in the function app.
+2. Click **New Item** to add a new item to the collection.
+3. Go to the queue page and observe the added new entry.

+**Info:** Additionally, for debugging purposes, view the logs under the **Logs stream** in the function app.

 >**Note:** For a full sample with all the supported Azure Functions triggers and bindings in Ballerina, see the [Azure Functions Deployment Example](/learn/by-example/azure-functions-deployment.html).